qdzlug/ironbank-pipeline/README.md

 ### generate-documentation

-#### documentation
+#### generate-documentation

-The `documentation` job consists of two tasks.

-##### ib-manifest

-Creates a JSON file with image digest and ID shasums.

-##### write-json-docs

-Creates JSON files with scan metadata info.
-Includes scan tool versions and commit shasum
+The `generate-documentation` job creates a JSON file with image digest and ID shasums for the ib-manifest.
+This job also creates JSON files with scan metadata info which includes scan tool versions and commit shashums.
+Additionally this job generates csv files for the various scans and the `<image-and-pipeline-id>-justifications.xlsx` file.

 Job artifacts:

 - `scan_metadata.json` - provides metadata from the scans.

-#### csv-output

-The `csv-output` stage will generate CSV files for the various scans and the `<image-and-pipeline-id>-justifications.xlsx` file.
-These documents can be found in the artifacts for this stage.

-Job artifacts:

 - `all_scans.xlsx` - compilation of all scan results in Microsoft Excel format.
 - `anchore_gates.csv` - Anchore gates in CSV results.
 - `anchore_security.csv` - Anchore security results in CSV format.